mzadel/gof/README.md

     gofci <thefile> ["commit message"]

 Check in the file.
-You can supply an optional commit message.
+You can supply an optional commit message in quotes.
 The first time `gofci` is run, it creates a repository for your file and then commits the file.
 (The default commit message is just "commit".)
 So I usually just use it as

     gofci myfile.txt